UNC Healthcare at WakeBrook Addictions Detoxification Unit

 UNC Healthcare at WakeBrook Addictions Detoxification Unit - Raleigh, NC

 Unc Healthcare At Wakebrook Addictions Detoxification Unit is a detox and addiction treatment facility located at 107 Sunnybrook Road in the 27610 zip code of Raleigh, NC.
-As a detox center, it offers meth detox, opioid detox and alcohol detox.
-The treatment program at Unc Healthcare At Wakebrook Addictions Detoxification Unit includes inpatient detoxification, residential treatment and hospital inpatient detoxification.
+As a detox center, it offers meth detox, cocaine detox and opioid detox.
+The treatment program at Unc Healthcare At Wakebrook Addictions Detoxification Unit includes hospital inpatient detoxification, hospital inpatient treatment and residential treatment.
 It accepts men and women into their treatment and detox program.

 Address: 107 Sunnybrook Road, Raleigh, NC 27610